Airbus in China

 Airbus China and other subsidiaries

 The history of Airbus’ market presence in China started in 1985 with its first delivery of an A310 to China Eastern Airlines.
 In 1994, Airbus China Company Limited was officially established and Airbus China Beijing Representative Office began operation.
-Approximately 1,500 people work for Airbus and its joint-ventures in China.
+Approximately 1,500 people work for Airbus and its joint ventures in China.

-In Beijing, the Airbus customer support centre stocks some 25,000 spare parts for dispatch to airlines in the Asia-Pacific region and was the first Chinese organisation to earn EN9100 approval.
+In Beijing, the Airbus customer support centre stocks some 25,000 spare parts for dispatch to airlines in the Asia-Pacific region and was the first Chinese organisation to earn the internationally recognised quality system standard EN9100 approval.
 Additionally, more than 20 European and American vendors supporting Airbus customers operate from the centre, which also has a dedicated avionics repair workshop.

 Inaugurated in 2011 to penetrate the growing Chinese market, Airbus (Tianjin) Logistics Centre is fully operational in its facilities at Tianjin Free Trade Zone Comprehensive Bonded Area.
-Airbus signed a Memorandum of Understanding with Tianjin Free Trade Zone in October 2009 to establish a logistics centre, optimising the supply chain management for all of Airbus’ industrial cooperation projects in China.
+Airbus signed a Memorandum of Understanding (MoU) with Tianjin Free Trade Zone in October 2009 to establish a logistics centre, optimising the supply chain management for all of Airbus’ industrial cooperation projects in China.

 Training, engineering and manufacturing centres

 The Airbus (Beijing) Engineering Centre (ABEC) first opened in July 2005 and, from 2008, became a joint venture between Airbus China Limited (70 per cent), Hafei Aviation Industry Company Limited (HAI, 18 per cent), Jiangxi Hongdu Aviation Industry Company Limited (7 per cent) and China Aviation Industry Corporation I (5 per cent).

-Airbus and its Chinese partners started production at the Harbin Hafei Airbus Composite Manufacturing Centre in December 2009 – an eco-efficient joint venture located in Harbin.
-This 33,000-square foot facility started with Airbus single-aisle work packages, and from 2011, became a supplier for A350 XWB rudders, elevators, maintenance doors and the belly fairing, using Airbus’ latest composite manufacturing technology standards and processes.
+Airbus and its Chinese partners started production at the Harbin Hafei Airbus Composite Manufacturing Centre (HMC) in December 2009, an eco-efficient joint venture located in Harbin – the capital of China’s northernmost province.
+This 33,000-square foot facility started with Airbus A320 Family single-aisle work packages, and from 2011, became a supplier for A350 XWB rudders, elevators, maintenance doors and the belly fairing, using Airbus’ latest composite manufacturing technology standards and processes.

 Supporting operators…and sustaining the industry